-Popcorning is that quick hopping up and down, and happens when your friend is in a state of happy excitement.
+Popcorning is that quick hopping up and down and happens when your friend is in a state of happy excitement.
 This is one of the cutest behaviors ever, ever, ever.
-It's usually accompanied by wheeking like mad, and it has the desired effect of turning humans into smiling food dispensers.
+Unfortunately, it's usually accompanied by wheeking like mad.
+Nevertheless, it has the desired effect of turning humans into smiling food dispensers.

 Check out these adorable darlings.

-A nose bump is a friendly hello, between piggies or even between guinea pig and human.
+A nose bump is a friendly hello, between piggies or a guinea pig and a human.
 This is the piggy version of the air kiss or the handshake.

-What started out as a way to see around them for a greater distance has turned into a very effective cue for human caretakers.
-Think of the people who give dogs certain hand signals to get a sit or stay.
-OK, now notice that when guinea pigs give us the standing on hind legs cue, we can easily be taught to respond with food, attention, and a possible post on Facebook.
+What started out as a way to see around them from a greater distance has turned into a very effective cue for human caretakers.
+Think of the people who give dogs specific hand signals to get a sit or stay.
+OK, now consider that when guinea pigs give us the standing on hind legs cue, we can easily be taught to respond with food, attention, and a possible post on Facebook.
 We are good little learners, us humans.

 ...When They're Being Dominant

 A wide yawn isn’t your piggy getting ready to nap, nor is it a dismissive gesture.
 Your piggy is standing up, legs spread apart, and has already shown signs of displeasure.
-Now she’s showing off those big sharp incisors.
+Finally, your cavy is showing off those oversized sharp incisors.
 Take heed.

-Kinda sounds like something from “Stomp” or "West Side Story” doesn't it?
+Kinda sounds like something from “Stomp” or "West Side Story," doesn't it?
 Take a look at an example of this slow, swaying walk accompanied by a rumbling sound.
 It's a fairly low-key attempt at establishing dominance.
-Honestly, watching a rumblestrutting guinea pig is kind of a hoot.
-They take themselves very seriously, though, so if you have to laugh, try to hide it.
+Honestly, watching a rumble strutting guinea pig is kind of a hoot.
+They take themselves very seriously, though, so try to hide it if you have to laugh.

 This is one of the last signals of an all-out guinea pig war.
-Often, the teeth are bared, there is angry chattering going on, the head may be tossed back, and we've got all kinds of signs that the two pigs are about to turn into one big furry ball of fury.
+So often, the teeth are bared, angry chattering is going on, the head may be tossed back, and we've got all kinds of signs that the two pigs are about to turn into one big furry ball of fury.
 Don’t stick your hand in that situation... you may well get a bad bite.
-But do throw a towel over the piggies, and separate them with a dustpan or other object.
+But do throw a towel over the piggies and separate them with a dustpan or other object.

-If your friend feels that there is a threat around, they may freeze.
-For a little animal of prey, this is a way of becoming invisible to any predators.
+If your friend feels a threat around, they may freeze.
+For a prey animal, this is a way of becoming invisible to any predators.
 You may or may not hear a low vibration during a freeze; this is your piggy's way of telling other guinea pigs in the area that there is a predator.

 Cavies are big conversationalists.
 Talk talk talk all day long.
 They tell us how they feel and what they want, and they don’t hold back.
-Of course, each guinea pig is an individual and has their own particular type of guinea pig communication, so it's up to us to really get to know each one of our friends.
+But, of course, each guinea pig is an individual and has its own particular type of guinea pig communication.
+Therefore, it's up to us to really get to know each of our friends.

 One mutters all day, every day, and another one purrs.
-One head tosses after a few minutes in our arms, the other stands on hind legs and begs for attention.
+Finally, after a few minutes in our arms, one head tosses; the other stands on its hind legs and begs for attention.
 The big key is this: we all like to be noticed, heard, and understood… so if you pay attention, they will interact with you, and you can have a deeper, fuller friendship.